tuoomz/yop/deploy-to-mainnet.md

 1. After the deployment is verified locally, we can proceed to deploy to the mainnet.
 Before progressing, check the deployer account that going to be used and make sure it has enough ETH for the deployment.
 Then run the following command:

     ```
-    # Print out contract deployment information against mainnet
+    # Print out contract deployment information against mainnet, this command will only check contract deployments and is a dry run.
     HARDHAT_NETWORK=mainnet ./node_modules/.bin/ts-node --files ./scripts/deploy-by-config.ts --config ./deployment-config/mainnet-production.yaml --deploy true --update false --dryrun true  --env mainnet-production

-    # Then deploy the contracts
+    # Then deploy the contracts, but not configure the contracts.
     HARDHAT_NETWORK=mainnet ./node_modules/.bin/ts-node --files ./scripts/deploy-by-config.ts --config ./deployment-config/mainnet-production.yaml --deploy true --update false --dryrun false  --env mainnet-production

     # Check the configuration changes.
-Review the contract calls carefully to make sure they are the right ones.
+Review the contract calls.
     HARDHAT_NETWORK=mainnet ./node_modules/.bin/ts-node --files ./scripts/deploy-by-config.ts --config ./deployment-config/mainnet-production.yaml --deploy false --update true --dryrun true  --env mainnet-production

-    # Create the multisig transaction for the configuration
+    # Apply the configuration changes.
+For mainnet deployment, the governance wallet is needed to sign these transactions, and it is a multisig wallet.
+So the script will propose all the contract calls as a single transaction to the governance multisig wallet, and then the approvers of the wallet can review, approve and execute the transaction.
     HARDHAT_NETWORK=mainnet ./node_modules/.bin/ts-node --files ./scripts/deploy-by-config.ts --config ./deployment-config/mainnet-production.yaml --deploy false --update true --dryrun false  --env mainnet-production
     ```